Campaigning in the 2014 Indian general election: Electoral

 In Birbhum, Joy Banerjee, Bengali actor and BJP candidate from Birbhum was caught on camera distributing money to villagers violating model code of conduct.
 However Joy Banerjee and BJP president Rahul Sinha denied the charge.
 Joy Banerjee said he paid a villager for some things he bought.

 Inclusion of Pramod Muthalik head of Sri Ram Sene, who was involved in 2009 Mangalore pub attack, in BJP stirred a controversy.
-As Congress, CPIM and CPI latched on this issue and attack BJP, BJP took a U-turn and cancels Pramod Muthalik's membership.
+As Congress, CPIM and CPI latched on this issue and attack BJP, the party took a U-turn and canceled Pramod Muthalik's membership.
 Later Arun Jaitley said that inclusion of Muthalik in BJP was a mistake.

 On 23 March, Sharad Pawar's comment regarding erasing the ink and voting twice made Election Commission of India issuing show cause notice asking him to explain his remarks.
 Later in his reply to ECI, he said that he regrets his infamous 'ink' remarks.

 The digital version release of AIADMK leader Jayalalitha starrer movie Aayirathil Oruvan during the campaign came in trouble following the issue of the model code of conduct by the ECI.
 It then ordered local authorities in Tamil Nadu's southern districts to remove film posters showing Jayalalitha and AIADMK founder M. G. Ramachandran.

 The election commission told the petroleum ministry not to change prices for natural gas products until the election was over.
 An increase in prices was due to take effect on 1 April; Kejriwal took credit for the application to defer the change.

 In March 2014, a video clip surfaced in which Masood was seen threatening Modi.
 On 29 March, he was arrested by police for his hate speech.

 On 8 April, Samajwadi Party leader Azam Khan said that only Muslim soldiers are to be credited for the Kargil War victory which was termed communal and condemned by both the INC and BJP alike.

 Semi-nude poses by model Meghna Patel in support of Modi created a stir amongst the BJP.
 Similarly, Tanisha Singh stripped in support of Rahul Gandhi.

 Modi's campaign manager in Uttar Pradesh, Amit Shah, had been banned from electoral rallies and meetings in April for a speech that was deemed to have stirred tensions with minority Muslims in which he said voters should reject parties with Muslim candidates and that Muslims in Uttar Pradesh had raped, killed and humiliated Hindus.
 The ECI then rescinded the ban saying that Shah had lodged an appeal vowing not to use "abusive or derogatory language" and that the ECI would monitor his campaigning using video tracking.